ManuVils/manuVils/README.md

 **`Junior Full-Stack Developer / Graphic Designer`**

-Welcome to my GitHub profile where you'll see my exciting journey as I learn and carve my path into the world of Full-Stack Programming.
+Welcome to my GitHub profile where you'll see my journey as I learn and carve my path into the world of Full-Stack Programming.

 ---